-For the purposes of the statement of cash flows, cash and cash equivalents comprise balance in current account.
+For the purposes of the statement of cash flows, cash and cash equivalents comprise balance in current account and certificate of deposit with original maturity of less than three months.
 Cash and cash equivalents are carried at amortized cost in the statement of financial position.